nadeembinshajahan/asma/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Smart Social Distancing
+# ASMA - Autonomous Social-Distancing Monitoring Agent

 ## Introduction

-Smart Distancing is an open-source application to quantify social distancing measures using edge computer vision systems.
+ASMA is an application to quantify social distancing measures using edge computer vision systems.
 Since all computation runs on the device, it requires minimal setup and minimizes privacy and security concerns.
 It can be used in retail, workplaces, schools, construction sites, healthcare facilities, factories, etc.

 <div align="center">
   <img  width="100%" src="demo.gif">